NASA contractors share the grief of Israeli and Indian lunar failures

 The “strengths of the commercial industry have come up and matured, and so we’re willing to take additional risk with them,” he said in an interview.

 But while NASA says it’s willing to tolerate a certain amount of failure, the companies involved say their goal is to succeed.
-They want to have not just NASA as a customer, but to ultimately build a commercial business flying science experiments and payloads to the lunar surface.
+They want to have not just NASA as a customer but also to ultimately build a commercial business flying science experiments and payloads to the lunar surface.

 “For us, success is of the utmost importance,” Thornton said.
 “It’s not like we’re out there taking unreasonable risk.
 That does not work for our business plan.
 The one who will lead in this market five years from now is the one who has successful flights.”